Savage Model 110

 The Savage Model 110 is a bolt-action repeating rifle made by Savage Arms.
 It was designed in 1958 by Nicholas L. Brewer.
-It was patented in 1963.
-The Model 110 has been in continuous production since that time.
+It was patented in 1963 and has been in continuous production since that time.
+The model variants included the first left-handed rifle to be made "in volume" by a major firearms manufacturer.

 History

 The Model 110 was developed to give the hunters a strong and powerful yet light and affordable rifle.
 Its model number is derived from its initial retail price of $109.95.
 It was originally made for .30-06 Springfield and .270 Winchester ammunition.
 In 1959, a short-action version was introduced, chambered in .243 Winchester and .308 Winchester.
-The same year, the Model 110 was the first commercial bolt-action rifle sold in a left-handed configuration.
+That same year, the Model 110 was the first commercial bolt-action rifle sold in a left-handed configuration.

 In 1966, the Model 110's design was altered to improve performance and reduce production costs.
 Changes included a new adjustable trigger and a new bolt with a plunger-type ejector passing through the bolt face rather than the magazine-mounted, spring-loaded ejector that was part of Brewer's original design.
 The new ejector allowed the use of detachable box magazines.
 A model with a hinged floorplate was also introduced that year.

 When Savage Arms filed for bankruptcy in 1988, the firm cut its product line down to only the most basic Model 110 rifles.
 The design has since succeeded in bringing the company back to life as one of the largest bolt-action rifle makers in America.

 In 1998, Savage re-engineered the short-action Model 110 and adopted a new model numbering scheme to differentiate short-action models from long actions.
 The short-action Model 110 became the Model 10, while the long-action model remained the Model 110.
 The Model 110 is the basis for the entire line of Savage centerfire bolt-action rifles, including the Models 11/111, 12, 14/114, 16/116, and Model 210 bolt-action shotgun as well as the Stevens Model 200.
 The series is available in a wide variety of chamberings, from .204 Ruger to .338 Winchester Magnum, to suit the needs of most shooters.